Tawaf is performed seven times to follow the Sunnah of Prophet Muhammad (PBUH) and symbolize completeness and spiritual purification.

 “Labbayka Allaahumma labbayk, labbayka laa shareeka laka labbayk.
 Inna al-hamd wa’l-ni’mata laka wa’l-mulk, laa shareeka lak”

 (Here I am, O Allah, here I am.
-Here I am, You have no partner, here I am.
-Verily all praise and blessings are Yours, and all sovereignty, You have no partner).”
+Here I am; you have no partner; here I am.
+Verily all praise and blessings are Yours, and all sovereignty, you have no partner).

 “Bismillaah wa’l-salaatu wa’l-salaam ‘ala Rasool-Allaah.
 Allaahumma ighfir li dhunoobi waftah li abwaab rahmatika.
 A’oodhu Billaah il-‘Azeem wa bi wajhih il-kareem wa bi sultaanih il-‘qadeem min al-Shaytaan il-rajeem”

 (In the name of Allah, and blessings and peace be upon the Messenger of Allah.
 O Allah, forgive me my sins and open to me the gates of Your mercy.
-I seek refuge with Allah the Almighty and in His noble Countenance and His eternal power from the accursed Satan).”
+I seek refuge with Allah the Almighty and in His noble Countenance and His eternal power from the accursed Satan).

 Upon finishing the seven rounds of Tawaaf, the pilgrim must then go to the station of Ibrahim (Maqaam e Ibrahim) and recite the following words: